icopy-site/awesome/docs/awesome/awesome-esolangs.md

 * [Unary](https://esolangs.org/wiki/Unary) - Brainfuck-based language where all the commands are 0.
 * [Velato](http://velato.net) - Language that uses MIDI files as source, programs are defined by the pitch and order of notes.
 * [Whenever](http://www.dangermouse.net/esoteric/whenever.html) - Language that does things whenever it wants.
-* [Whitespace](http://web.archive.org/web/20150623025348/http://compsoc.dur.ac.uk/whitespace) - Use only white-characters (https://github.com/angrykoala/awesome-esolangs/blob/master/space, tabs and newlines).
+* [Whitespace](http://web.archive.org/web/20150623025348/http://compsoc.dur.ac.uk/whitespace) - Use only white-characters (space, tabs and newlines).
 * [Z](https://esolangs.org/wiki/Z) - Use only the letter z.

 ## Resources